Koppel, Pennsylvania

 Koppel is a borough in northern Beaver County, Pennsylvania, United States.
-The population was 708 at the 2020 census.
+The population was 712 at the 2020 census.
 It is part of the Pittsburgh metropolitan area.

 History

-Koppel was named after Arthur Koppel of Orenstein & Koppel which was a German manufacturing company that owned 558 acres of land in nearby Big Beaver Township by 1907.
+Koppel was named after Arthur Koppel of Orenstein & Koppel, which was a German manufacturing company that owned 558 acres of land in nearby Big Beaver Township by 1907.
 In 1912, Koppel was established as a borough.
 The next year, Orenstein & Koppel donated land to the new borough for school and municipal buildings.
 After most of the town was confiscated by the Office of Alien Property Custodian from Orenstein & Koppel in 1917, much of the property was sold to the Koppel Industrial and Equipment Company.
-Other manufacturing companies had a presence in Koppel—the Pressed Steel Car Co. from 1919 to 1937 and Babcock & Wilcox during the 1950s.
+Other manufacturing companies had a presence in Koppel—the Pressed Steel Car Company from 1919 to 1937 and Babcock & Wilcox during the 1950s.

 Geography

-Koppel is located in northern Beaver County at 40°50′0″N 80°19′25″W (40.833402, -80.323675) along the west bank of the Beaver River.
+Koppel is located in northern Beaver County at 40°50′0″N 80°19′25″W (40.833402, −80.323675) along the west bank of the Beaver River.

 Pennsylvania Route 18 (Big Beaver Boulevard) follows the western border of the borough, leading south 6 mi to Beaver Falls and north 14 mi to New Castle.
 Pennsylvania Route 351 crosses Route 18 and runs through the center of Koppel, leading northeast 3 mi to Ellwood City and west 2.5 mi to Interstate 376 at the Pennsylvania Turnpike.

 According to the United States Census Bureau, Koppel has a total area of 1.5 km2, of which 1.4 km2 is land and 0.1 sqkm, or 6.14%, is water.